Climate for Change: Nature Photography with Ty Smedes

 Ty has taught nature photography classes and is as an experienced Photo-Tour leader, having led nature photography tours to Yellowstone &Teton parks, as well as the Eastern Sierras, during the fall season.
 He was also co-leader of a nature photography tour to Brasil in 1996 and has led nature photography tours to East Africa in 2005, 2008, and 2010, as well as Botswana in 2006, 2013, and 2014, and Zambia in 2016.
 His most recent adventure travel has taken him to the Falklands, South Georgia Island, and the Antarctic Peninsula, as well as the jungles of West Papua New Guinea.
 Information regarding Ty’s three books Capturing Iowa’s Seasons, The Return of Iowa’s Bald Eagles – 2nd Edition, and Iowa’s Wild Beauty (recently released) can be found on his website at www.smedesphoto.com.

+This event is part of Earth Month and the Climate for Change Theme Semester”.
 Individuals with disabilities are encouraged to attend all University of Iowa-sponsored events.
 If you are a person with a disability who requires a reasonable accommodation in order to participate in this program, please contact the Old Capitol Museum in advance at (319) 335-0546.